Radhika980/Topsis-Radhika/README.md

 ```bash
 pip install topsis-102003313
 ```
-Input and output file format should be .CSV
+-Input and output file format should be .CSV

-First column in the input file should be the object name
+-First column in the input file should be the object name

-Input file must have at least 2 criteria, and all criterion values should be numeric
+-Input file must have at least 2 criteria, and all criterion values should be numeric

-Weights must be numeric and comma-separated.
+-Weights must be numeric and comma-separated.
 For example, 0.25,0.25,1.0,0.25 or "0.25,0.25,1.0,0.25".

-Impacts must be comma-separated with + for criteria that are to be maximised, and - for criteria that are to be minimised.
-For example, +,-,+,- or "+, -, +, -"
+-Impacts must be comma-separated with + for criteria that are to be maximised, and - for criteria that are to be minimised.

+-For example, +,-,+,- or "+, -, +, -"

 ## Usage